-The Giant Flag is world-first green innovation project that celebrates the spirit of South Africa, her land and her people, while bringing together job creation, clean energy and tourism.
+The Giant Flag is a world-first green innovation project that celebrates the spirit of South Africa, her land and her people while bringing together job creation, clean energy and tourism.

 The site of the Giant Flag has been demarcated and today, Heritage Day, marks the beginning of the crowd-funding campaign to ‘colour it in’ by adopting the cacti and spekboom.

 In fact, adopting a spekboom, which has enormous carbon-storing capabilities (its capacity to offset harmful carbon emissions is compared to that of a moist, subtropical forest) would be the most logical – and green – thing to do on what has become ‘Braai Day’.

 “The activities in which we participate on Heritage Day tend to celebrate our past and our culture,” rationalised green and social activist, Guy Lieberman.

 “But how much more meaningful would it be if we also took the opportunity to look towards the future?
 What if, this Heritage Day, we did something that would contribute to positive economic and environmental change?”

 “Unemployment in the Dr Beyers Naudé Municipality is close to 40%, and is exacerbated by the associated social problems of poverty, food insecurity, and youth and women unemployment.
 It’s a semi-arid area, so practicing agriculture is difficult.
 There is also limited other economic activity, with the exception of a developing tourism industry, and there is limited economic infrastructure in the form of renewable energy, civil works, conference facilities as well as very little entrepreneurial activity.

 “With its skills and enterprise development components, as well as its value as an engine for creating direct and indirect employment, the Giant Flag has been described as a ‘game-changing initiative’.
 But we need South Africa’s help to make it happen.